Can You Sue for a Car Accident in Texas if There Is No Visible Damage?

 Auto insurance may be able to pay for some of the damages from a car accident, but may not cover everything.
 Damages for pain and suffering may not be available unless you take your case to court.
 Do not accept a settlement from insurance or from the other driver until you talk to an attorney about your injury case.

-The Dallas personal injury attorneys at The Queenan Law Firm may be able to take your personal injury case, even if the car had no damage.
+An Arlington TX personal injury lawyer at The Queenan Law Firm may be able to take your personal injury case, even if the car had no damage.
 For a free consultation on your case, call our law firm today at (817) 476-1797.